2020PB/police-brutality/reports/Oregon.md

 An officer in street clothes is leaving the Justice Center through the garage, possibly at the end of his shift.
 A protestor runs across the street and blocks the truck's path.
 The protestor and officer argue for a moment, then the officer exits his vehicle, charges the protestor and shoves him to the ground.
 The protestor then approaches and shoves the truck door.
 The officer then brandishes a sidearm, shouting, "I'm a fucking cop.
 I will fucking shoot you.
 Back the fuck off."

-tags: vehicle, gun, protestor, shove
+tags: vehicle, gun, protester, shove

 id: or-portland-78